Sarath-kumar-Pothireddy/Customer-Shopping-Behavior-Analysis/README.md

 ## Dataset 📁

-- Source : Public Dataset
+- Source : Dataset used in this project was provided by **360DigiTMG** as part of the Data Analytics training program.
 - Format : CSV
 - Description :
   The dataset contains structured data used to analyze trends, patterns, and key performance indicators relevant to the business problem.